AthanorLabs/atomic-swap/docs/developing.md

 Follow the instructions [here](local.md) to set up your local Alice (ETH-holder, XMR-wanter) and Bob (XMR-holder, ETH-wanter) nodes.

-See the instructions in `scripts/testlib.sh` to quickly set up the local Monerod and ganache environment.
-If you need to later kill `ganache`, `monerod`, `monero-wallet-rpc`, `swapd`, you can use the script `scripts/cleanup-test-processes.sh`.
+You can use the script `scripts/setup-env.sh` to quickly set up a local monerod-test and ganache instances.
+If you need to later kill `ganache`, `monerod`, `monero-wallet-rpc`, or `swapd` instances, you can use `scripts/cleanup-test-processes.sh`.

 ## Deploying or using deployed SwapFactory.sol